Series · Terraform Agents · Chapter 1

 Three resources, with vpc_id references that Terraform resolves into the right dependency order automatically.
 You don’t say “first VPC, then vSwitch, then SG” — you write what you want and Terraform builds the DAG.

-Modules: the unit of reuse
+Modules: the unit of reuse#

-The single most important habit to build early is modules.
+Three resources is the toy version.
+Real stacks have hundreds, and the way you keep hundreds tractable is modules.
 A module is just a directory of .tf files that takes inputs and produces outputs.
 Once you have a working pattern — a VPC with three vSwitches, a NAT, and a security group baseline — wrap it in a module and you can stamp it out across dev, staging, prod, and intl-prod without copying HCL.

 A bare-bones module call: